 The subcommittee will discuss the issues, assess the options, and make recommendations.
 This will be achieved through open sharing of participants' perspectives, ideas and concerns, research of multiple possibilities, and open group discussion.

-The Health and Equity Subcommittee will focus on developing recommendations regarding automated vehicles in the following areas:
+The safety subcommittee will focus on developing recommendations regarding automated vehicles in the following areas: